mjwelchphd/GalaxyRevisited/README.md

 ![](Resources/images/aws/create-optional.png)

 > A little note here:
   The "Default key" will only work for the Amazon browser-based console.
-This console is the one you'll use for emergencies, if any.
-For logging in from a Linux or MacOS "terminal" window, and for setting up an "sshfs" folder later, you'll need to create another key pair for remote access.
+This console is the one you'll use for emergencies if any.
+For logging in from a Linux or macOS "terminal" window, and for setting up an "sshfs" folder later, you'll need to create another key pair for remote access.
 Also, create only one (1) key here.

 Note also that the client (you) retains the `private` key, and the server (AWS) retains only the `public` key.
 That's why, after generation, the private key can only be downloaded once, and why AWS doesn't remember it.
 It's a security precaution that guarantees only you have the private key.